St Mary's Anglican Church, Kangaroo Point: History

 The Church of St Mary's, Kangaroo Point was built in 1873 by Alfred Grant to a design by diocesan architect Richard G Suter.
 It replaced a timber structure built in 1849 on land closer to the river.

 The cornerstone of the present church was laid on 30 April 1872 by the Queensland Governor George Phipps, 2nd Marquess of Normanby in the presence of the Anglican Bishop of Brisbane Edward Tufnell.
-The stone contains a time capsule containing a bottle with a parchment signed by the Governor, the Bishop and other church dignitarie, a copy of the plans of the church, a copy of the Brisbane Courier and some coins of the realm.
+The stone contains a time capsule containing a bottle with a parchment signed by the Governor, the Bishop and other church dignitaries, a copy of the plans of the church, a copy of the Brisbane Courier and some coins of the realm.

 The church was officially opened and dedicated to St Mary the Virgin on Wednesday 5 November 1873 by Bishop Tufnell.

 The Sunday School building was opened on 30 November 1879 by Bishop Matthew Hale.

 In 1892 a cyclone caused considerable damage to the church's roof and bellcote.
 Stone structures on the northern external aspect of the chancel indicate that the building is incomplete and a vestry or bell tower may have been intended for that site.

 The pipe organ is the oldest in Queensland, dating from the early nineteenth century.
 It was imported from a London church in 1876.
 It was built by H.C.
-Lincoln (1789-1864). and further stops were added in the 1961 by the Brisbane firm Whitehouse & Brothers.
+Lincoln (1789–1864). and further stops were added in the 1961 by the Brisbane firm Whitehouse & Brothers.
 It is now maintained by Pierce Pipe Organs and plans are afoot for its complete restoration at some future date.

 The church hall was built in 1879.
 The rectory, designed by diocesan architect John Hingeston Buckeridge, was completed in 1889.

 St Mary's was patronised by the governors when they resided at Old Government House.
 It has always been the naval chapel in Queensland and was once connected by stairs with the Naval Stores below the quarry face.

 Following the death in 1926 of former rector and World War I army chaplain, the Reverend William Maitland Woods, a bell tower (separate to the church building) was erected to his memory.
 The belltower is dedicated to Woods on a plaque and by inscriptions engraved on the bells.

 The Warriors' Chapel, dedicated in 1950, contains a memorial to those who died on HMAS Voyager in 1964.
 There are also a number of naval commemorative plaques and monuments in the church gardens.